-The lighthouse offers sweeping views of the Pacific Ocean, Long Beach Peninsula, Columbia River Bar and the
+The lighthouse offers sweeping views of the Pacific Ocean, Long Beach Peninsula, Columbia River Bar, and the northern Oregon Coast.

 Ages 7 - 17: Free

 Please note: Children must be 7 years old to climb the tower.

 The parking lot at the North Head Lighthouse and Beards Hollow will not accommodate RV parking.

 The Lewis and Clark Interpretive Center is located in Cape Disappointment State Park, approximately two miles from the North Head Lighthouse.
 Hiking trail access to the Cape Disappointment Lighthouse can be found at the main parking area of the Lewis and Clark Interpretive Center and the Waikiki day-use area.